Vepp1/cinemary-api/README.md

 ### Verify response payload and status code.

-- Result: All JSON responses are sending correct field names, types and values.
-Permited requests are returning 200 status and unpermitted 400.
+- Result: All JSON responses are sending correct field names, types, and values.
+Permitted requests are returning 200 status and unpermitted 400.

 ### Verify basic performance